 When the elitist wanted to implement systemic and fiscally liberal corporate socialism, in the form of EDGE, they turned to lawman Mark Luttrell to carjack the taxpayer.
 And when FedEx wanted to carjack the taxpayer with a new PILOT for the FedEx World Trade Center (WTC), they turned to lawman Mark Luttrell.
 But what’s even more alarming about the new FedEx WTC PILOT, FedEx did not even want to abide by the new PILOT and pay the 25% PILOT based on an examination of public records.

 FedEx World Trade Center (WTC) PILOT

-The amount of the FedEx WTC PILOT is publicly published nowhere.
-And its fiscally liberal approval led by lawman Mark Luttrell, came on the heels of a 20 year 100% PILOT valued roughly at $70M+.
+The fiscally liberal FedEx WTC PILOT approval led by lawman Mark Luttrell, came on the heels of a 20 year 100% PILOT valued roughly at $70M+.
 The excessive new 75% PILOT is valued at $64M over 15 years.
-And that is on top of FedEx’s annual tax exemptions, other PILOTS and $34M Downtown PILOT.
+And that is on top of FedEx’s other PILOT $34M Downtown PILOT.
 Can anyone say “Runaway Elitism” ?
 How about “Corporate Socialism”?
 You can’t talk in those terms in Memphis.

 Memphis lacks informed taxpayer advocacy in the public discourse.
 The elitist effectively disembowel the practice of taxpayer advocacy through a rigged system.
 Without public university thought leadership, aggressive public oversight, public measurement and non-investigative press led, in part, by editors like Eric Barnes of the establishment owned Daily Memphian, Memphis remains sheltered.